 The Memorandum of Understanding (MOU) between the District and the County Agricultural Commissioners regarding Methyl Bromide Agricultural Commodity Fumigation Chamber Facilities provides some guidance regarding the responsibilities of each party.
 In the MOU, the District "will not issue a separate permit, provided that the permit issued by the Agricultural Commissioner includes the District's recommended permit conditions".
 This District is requesting the applicable County Department of Agriculture and Environmental Management amend their permit to include the District's permit conditions.
 If the applicable County Agricultural Commissioner agrees to incorporate the District's permit conditions with the permit issued by the appliable County Department of Agriculture, the CEQA requirements will also be met under the Restricted Materials Permit Program and the District will not issue a separate permit.
 Instead, the District shall invoice the permit as a standard source, but will not charge a Permit to Operate fee.
-The District is a Letter of Exemption with the condition the facility will need a Permit to Operate from the District if the County Agricultural Commissioner does not agree to incorporate the District's permit conditions with the Restricted Materials Permit, then the Air District is permit conditions with the Restricted Materials Permit, then the Air District will issue a Permit to Operate.
+The District shall issue a Letter of Exemption with the condition the facility will need a Permit to Operate from the District if the County Agricultural Commissioner chooses to remove the District's permit conditions from the Restricted Materials Permit.
+If the applicable County Agricultural Commissioner does not agree to incorporate the District's permit conditions with the Restricted Materials Permit, then the Air District will issue a Permit to Operate.

-In addition to the above-mentioned source-specific applicable requirements, other requirements may also be applicable depending on the facility, its application emissions, and its source location:
+In addition i to the at ove-ment tioned sour ce-specific applicable requirements, other requiremen nts may al iso b e applicable dependir ng on the f facility, its application n emissions , and its source e location: